immannan/elasticsearch/md/Lab_3.md

-If we were to use Standard Analyzer at indexing time, the following terms would be generated for the field with the `Learning Elastic Stack 7` value:
+If we were to use Standard Analyzer at indexing time, the following terms would be generated for the field with the `Course Elastic Search 7` value:

 ```
 GET /_analyze
 {
-  "text": "Learning Elastic Stack 7",
+  "text": "Course Elastic Search 7",
   "analyzer": "standard"
 }
 ```

-The response of this request would contain the terms Learning, Elastic, Stack, and 7.
+The response of this request would contain the terms Course, Elastic, Search, and 7.
 These are the terms that Elasticsearch would create and store in the index if Standard Analyzer was used.
 Now, what we want to support is that when the user starts typing a few characters, we should be able to match possible matching products.
-For example, if the user has typed elas, it should still recommend Learning Elastic Stack 7 as a product.
+For example, if the user has typed elas, it should still recommend Course Elastic Search 7 as a product.
 Let's compose an analyzer that can generate terms such as el, ela, elas, elast, elasti, elastic, le, lea, and so on:

 ```